JetBrains Fleet 1.44 Help

 The highlighted line has not been executed yet.
 The program now waits for further instructions from you.
 The suspended state lets you examine variables, which hold the state of the program.

-As the findAverage method has not been called yet, all its local variables like result are not yet in scope, however, we can examine the contents of the args array (args is in scope of the main method).
-The contents of args are displayed in the Variables panel:
+As the findAverage method has not been called yet, all its local variables like result are not yet in scope.
+The contents of variables are displayed in the Variables panel:

 Fleet java variables panel